“The place to make, see and buy contemporary craft and design in the North West”

-Once the home of the city’s retail fish market, the building now features two floors of contemporary studios where you can buy handmade directly from designer-makers, as well as eat homemade from Oak St Café Bar, a destination in its own right.
-Bursting with delicious, home cooked food – using local and responsibly sourced produce – Oak Street Café Bar has been celebrated as a top five destination for coffee in Manchester by leading cultural critics.
+Our cafe-bar is a destination in its own right.
+Bursting with delicious, home cooked food, all made from local and responsibly sourced produce, Oak Street Cafe-Bar has been celebrated as a top five destination for coffee in Manchester by leading cultural critics.

 If you need a break from the humdrum of the city or a holiday from the high street, you’ll find an altogether different shopping experience here.
 Browse jewellery, bags, ceramics, interior accessories, furniture, paintings, babywear and much more, all made here on-site by our talented designer-makers.
 Think differently when it comes to Christmas, birthdays, christenings, weddings and civil partnerships, and other special events.
 Or celebrate the people who are special to you with something as special as they are.
 Start a conversation with an artist and commission something unique.